1- A glance at the Life of Shāfi‘ī

 In terms of antiquity, Shāfi‘īyah is the third Sunni judicial school.
 Its founder is Abū ‘Abd Allāh Muhammad b.
 Idrīs, a jurist from the fourth generation of Successor jurists from Mecca.
 He is attributed to the Quraysh tribe, and was born in 150 A.H. in Gaza, Palestine.
 He started learning jurisprudence from Muslim b.
 Khālid al-Zanjī, and when he was only 14, Zanjī gave him permission to issue fatwa.
 He moved to Mecca at the age of 20, and studied under Mālik b.
 Anas.
 He stayed with Mālik for 9 years, until he died.
 Mālik used to praise him and gave him permission to issue fatwa.

 After that, Shāfi‘ī was appointed as a judge in Yemen.
-He had secret relation with Zaydīyah, which led into captivity in 187 A.H. and he was taken before the Caliph, Ḥārūn, in Baghdad.
+He had secret relation with Zaydīyah, which led to his captivity in 187 A.H. and he was taken before the Caliph, Ḥārūn, in Baghdad.
 However, it was not long before Ḥārūn released him, after knowing his scientific position.
 Shāfi‘ī was in scientific communication with Muhammad b. Ḥasan Shaybānī (d.
 189 A.H.), a famous Ḥanafī jurist, in Baghdad.
-His acquaintance with Ḥanafīyah, led to develop a new school that was intermediate and combined of both Ḥanīfah, the school of rationalists spread through Iraq, and Mālikīyah, the school of traditionalists spread through Hejaz.
+His acquaintance with Ḥanafīyah, led to develop a new school that was intermediate and combined of both Ḥanīfah, the school of rationalists spread through Iraq, and Mālikīyah, the school of traditionists spread through Hejaz.

 Shāfi‘ī is the first person who has written about uṣūl al-fiqh and Āyāt al-Aḥkām (verses of the revealed prescripts), and talked about incongruities between ḥadīths.
 He was also an accomplished archer, poet, astronomer, and Qur’an reciter.
-He used to show a great love to Ahl al-Bayt (A.S.) so that many people caviled him at this love, but he answered them by the poem that: “if loving the progeny of Muhammad is heresy ….
+He used to show a great love for Ahl al-Bayt (A.S.) so that many people caviled him for this love, but he answered them by the poem that: “if loving the progeny of Muhammad is heresy ….
 Then Thaqalayn (the Qur’an and Sunnah) witness that I am a heretic.”

 Shāfi‘ī authored many books, including: